 Do I need a GRE for an online master's?

 No. Accessibility to education is at the core of Southern New Hampshire University’s mission.

-As part of creating high quality, affordable and innovative pathways to educational success, SNHU removes many barriers, including a requirement for GRE or GMAT test scores for entrance into any of its 120+ accredited and affordable online degree options.
+As part of creating high quality, affordable and innovative pathways to educational success, SNHU removes many barriers, including a requirement for GRE or GMAT test scores for entrance into any of its 90+ accredited and affordable online master’s degree options.

-However, deciding which online master’s degree is best is ultimately entirely up to you.
-Online MBAs may be required for many “high-level jobs” according to the BLS***, but Southern New Hampshire University also offers more than 150 master’s program and concentration options in subjects ranging from Accounting and Finance to Communication, Cyber Security and Information Technology.
+Deciding which online master’s degree is best is ultimately entirely up to you.
+Online MBAs may be required for many high-level jobs, but Southern New Hampshire University also offers more than 90+ online master’s programs and concentration options in subjects ranging from accounting and finance to communication, cyber security and information technology.

 Whichever path you choose, you’ll receive the same quality education from experienced instructors in a flexible environment designed to help you succeed.

-"My professors challenge me mentally and creatively, and this is what separates this program from others,” said SNHU Master’s in English and Creative Writing grad Geanice Gee ’15.
+"My professors challenge me mentally and creatively, and this is what separates this program from others,” said SNHU MA in English and Creative Writing grad Geanice Gee ’15.

 Earning your master’s degree online is often more affordable than pursuing a program on a traditional university campus.
 The cost of an online master's degree is dependent on the school and program you're enrolling in.